Subway Accelerating Gentrification?

 Our approach to answer the research question is measuring variables of change over time.
 We will assess each block to measure indicators of gentrification to observe simultaneous increase/decrease to ascertain gentrification between 2013-2015 and 2013-2017 in proximity of the subway station.
 We investigate the hypothesis of subway station induced gentrification in Brooklyn, New York.
 We consider that an increase in socioeconomic indicators, such as income, educational attainment, and housing rental values in the neighborhoods close to subway station locations and line, overlaid with Federal opportunity zone capture the essence of gentrification.

-Is transportation hub a factor of gentrification in the neighborhood?
-Are streets closer to the station more likely to gentrify/experience higher intensity gentrification?
+to gentrify/experience higher intensity gentrification?
 What is the spatial extent of the spread?
 Subway stations are a factor of gentrification in the neighborhood.
 Streets closer to the station more likely to gentrify/experience higher intensity gentrification.
 The effect of gentrification reduces with distance from the subway station.